 Another strategy is to use quotation marks when you want to search for a particular phrase or concept.

 Most databases and search engines will provide options to help refine your search to save you the time of sifting through irrelevant sources.
-Some of the common search limiters that will be most helpful to you are
+Some common search limiters include publication date, language, and scholarly or peer-reviewed articles.
+Different subject databases provide different discipline-specific limiters as well.